deathmarcher/discord-sound-test/DESIGN.md

 ## Audio Capture & Format (privacy-first)

 - Prefer capturing decoded PCM frames directly into an in-memory buffer (48 kHz, mono).
 The capture component must filter incoming frames by the invoking user's voice data only.
-- Where the voice library requires files for playback, write to a securely created temporary file (in project `.tmp` or system tmp), feed `ffmpeg` or library for playback, then securely delete the file immediately (unlink and zeroing isn't necessary for this scope, but ensure deletion is immediate).
-- We aim to have 2 methods. memory only or overflow into a .tmp file and we'll delete the .tmp file method later if we see that the in memory solution is possible without too much memory/performance issues
-- Default file format for transient files: WAV for simplicity; playback can be performed through `ffmpeg` to ensure compatibility.
+- This project now generates audible announcements locally via `espeak-ng` (piped to the bot) and prefers an entirely in-memory TTS + record + playback flow to avoid leaving audio on disk.
+- If a voice library requires files for playback, those are a last resort.
+Any transient files MUST be deleted immediately after use and clearly documented; the primary implementation should avoid disk writes for TTS and recordings.
-- Playback flow: record (in-memory) -> optional transient file -> playback -> delete buffer & file.
+- Playback flow (preferred): record (in-memory) -> playback (in-memory) -> discard buffer.

 Configurable parameters in JSON:
 - `join_sound`: path to an Opus/MP3/OGG file to play when joining.